 The Local Roads Assistance Fund (LRAF) that the Department of Transportation has given to the town to offset repair costs is also meant for yearly maintenance as well but the town has spent it all on plowing in the past.
 For fiscal year 2019-2020 the LRAF amount was \$51,692.
-However, a recent letter included with the state report on the condition of our bridges mentioned that there were currently no funds with which to offset cost for fiscal year 2020-2021.
+For fiscal year 2020 the Town received \$53,096 and was included with the state report on the condition of our bridges.